projectcalico/calico/README.md

 This repository includes a top-level CNI networking plugin, as well as a CNI IPAM plugin which makes use of Calico IPAM.

-The [calico-containers repository](calico-containers) contains getting started guides for a number of scenarios, as well as more detailed documentation regarding our CNI integration.
+The [calico-containers repository][calico-containers] contains getting started guides for a number of scenarios, as well as more detailed documentation regarding our CNI integration.

 To learn more about CNI, visit the [appc/cni][cni] repo.